 Tip: Ask them for a photo of the child seats they have because some companies have the seats without locking seat belts or clips.

-As soon as you land in San Jose Airport, pick up your rental car or get picked up by your private driver to go to La Fortuna.
-This drive takes around 3 hours without traffic.
+After landing at San Jose International Airport, pick up your rental car or get picked up by your private driver to go to La Fortuna.

 Why La Fortuna?